rstudio/rstudio/plugins/xpcom/README.txt

 	https://google-web-toolkit.googlecode.com/svn/plugin-sdks

-This assumes the SDKS are located in ../../../plugin-sdks -- if this is not correct, edit the definition in Makefile.
+This assumes the SDKS are located in ../../../plugin-sdks -- if this is not correct, edit the definition in Makefile or pass PLUGIN_SDKS=<path> on the make command.

 Build by:

-make ARCH=x86 BROWSER=ff2
+make ARCH=x86 BROWSER=ff35
 make ARCH=x86_64 BROWSER=ff3

 etc -- default is current architecture and ff3.

 BROWSER values supported:
-  ff2	Firefox 1.5-2.0
   ff3	Firefox 3.0
   ff3+  Firefox 3.0.11+ on some platforms
   ff35  Firefox 3.5
+  ff36  Firefox 3.6
+  ff40  Firefox 4.0 (and 3.7alpha)

 You may need to try both ff3 and ff3+, as different platforms chose different library layouts.

-In the future, we will try and make a combined XPI which uses a JS shim plugin to select the proper shared library file to use based on the platform.